 Ohio State Bar Association

-Ohio State Bar Association is not in compliance with the nationwide, public-facing, Brady List; or:
+Ohio State Bar Association is not in compliance with the nationwide, public-facing, platform of record: The Brady List; or:

 This information has been curated by journalists and private citizens; and, this platform is available as-a-service to all Peace Officer Standards & Training [POST] Departments, Prosecutors, and Law Enforcement Organizations [LEOrgs].